 A similar exercise is also happening at European level on a bi-annual basis.
 Here, ENTSO-E and ENTSO-G jointly aim to construct divergent scenarios, subject to public consultation by stakeholders and TSO's.
 These scenarios are used in the framework of gas and electricity infrastructure plans, e.g. the TYNDP.
-At the time of writing, the draft TYNDP2022 quantified scenario data is under public consultation2 and changes to these data are still to be expected based on stakeholder feedback.
+At the time of writing, the draft TYNDP2022 quantified scenario data was already submitted to public consultation2 and changes to these data are being implemented by ENTSO-E/G based on stakeholder feedback.